girip11/python_learning/clean_code_python/3_general_traits_of_good_code.md

 * Keyword and positional parameters
 * Parameters are always passed by value in Python.
 * Avoid mutating function parameters.
+* Refactor functions with large number of parameters.
+For a caller to know how to provide all the parameters of that function, makes the abstraction a weaker one and increases the coupling between the functions.

 ### Variable number of arguments